• HOME

 We’ve personally worked with Exchange Resources, Inc based in Southern California.
 Exchange Resources, Inc. is one of the largest independent Qualified Intermediaries in the nation serving individual and institutional investors across the country and abroad.
 ERI has attorneys on staff who provide personalized attention to complex issues and are available to discuss exchange matters with investors’ tax and legal advisors.
 ERI also provides information in Spanish.
 ERI’s routinely helps individual investors with their exchange needs.

-Rice Real Estate & Property Management
+Say Hello to Rice Real Estate

 The material in this article is presented for informational purposes only.
 Rice Real Estate is a licensed real estate brokerage in the state of Nevada.
 Rice Real Estate performs the duties of a licensed real estate brokerage and permitted property management company.
 We do not offer 1031 exchange, legal or tax advice.

-Check out Rice Real Estate & Property Management on Yelp
+Rice Real Estate Property Management Service Area